kitwaicloud/kitwaicloud.github.io/jupyter/jupyter.md

-# Do Machine Learning with Jupyter Notebook
+# Train a Machine Learning Model with Jupyter Notebook

 Jupyter is a common web-based notebook for users to interactively write python programs together with documents.
 In our demo Spark cluster template, Jupyter has been pre-configured to connect to the Spark cluster.